 United Airlines continues to transport supplies, including masks, gowns, and food-related aid, to global communities impacted by COVID-19.
 The airline also launched a mileage campaign for nonprofits depending on travel to carry out their missions and matched donations up to 500,000 miles through its Miles on a Mission crowdsourcing platform.

-Volaris has transported more than 25 tons of emergency supplies, including personal protective equipment and ventilators, to more than 19 destinations in the Mexican Republic as part of its Avión Ayuda Volaris program.
-Organizations benefiting from the airline’s assistance include IMSS, Cruz Roja Mexicana, ISSSTE, CADENA, Secretaría de Salud de Baja California, Fundación IMSS, Arise MX and Bonafont.
+Volaris has transported more than 39 tons of emergency supplies, including personal protective equipment, ventilators, disinfectants, and hygiene products to more than 25 destinations in the Mexican Republic as part of its Avión Ayuda Volaris program.
+The airline also transported eight volunteers for the installation of a provisional hospital for COVID positive patients.
+Organizations benefiting from the airline’s 96 relief flights include IMSS, Cruz Roja Mexicana, ISSSTE, CADENA, Secretaría de Salud de Baja California, Fundación IMSS, Arise MX, Mexican Red Cross, Head & Shoulders, AXA Seguro and Bonafont.

 Sources: Information presented above is derived from a variety of sources, including direct reporting from airlines, information from corporate websites, and published media reports.
 The facts and figures listed represent not only efforts made in partnership with Airlink, but also alliances airlines have formed with other nonprofits and agencies outside of Airlink’s coordination.
 To learn about Airlink’s COVID-19 response and view figures related to flights coordinated by the organization, click here.